Gaba551/aml_workshop_template/2-Training/Designer/README.md

 Once you ran the experiment, you can inspect the outputs of the individual steps -- check out the output of the different steps, in particular the last one ('Visualize')
 ![](visualize.png)

-**Optional Task:** Create and run an experiment that trains a model to predict attrition using the IBM Attrition Dataset you had uploaded earlier.